Carlos231/Airbnb-Voice-Driven-Amazon-Alexa-Application/README.md

 Notifications:
   SMS andEmail: Currently in sandbox only mode meaning must have verified sender emails in order to receive an email.
 When ready for deployment can submit a request to Amazon in order to move out of sandbox mode.

+*Report cleaning currently linked to Lambda function in case code review would like to see it ran during code review